milkyway-labs/architecture/README.md

 At launch, MilkyWay begins with 7 operators.
 Every operator needs to generate 3 accounts on Celestia and share their public keys.
 This information will be used to set up the following multi-signature accounts.
 It is essential that the generated accounts are securely stored in a vault with as low risk of compromise as possible.

 1. `Staker multisig`
     - This account is configured as a 5-of-7 multisig, utilizing the public keys of the operators.
 It serves its purpose solely by granting full authorization to the staker controller multisig account.
-The full authorization means to grant privileges to grant and revoke to the staker controller multisig account on behalf of the staker.
+The full authorization means to grant privileges to grant to the staker controller multisig account on behalf of the staker.

 2. `Staker controller multisig`
     - This account is configured as a 5-of-7 multisig, utilizing the public keys of the operators.
 It receives a full authorization from the staker multisig account and performs actions on behalf of the staker multisig account.